Condition expressions¶

 is_internal |

-The re: prefix enables RE2 regex matching on the field value:
+The re: prefix enables RE2 regular expression matching on the field value:

 1 | |